What does my baby look like in week 21?

 Your baby weighs in at around 350g and is about as long as a carrot.
 Although your baby’s ears began to form early on, they’ll start to be able to hear around now.
 They’ll be able to make out sounds from outside, including your voice and the voices of people around you.

 It sounds a little strange but your baby has been growing a fine hair called lanugo all over their tiny body over the last few weeks.
-You’ll be relieved to hear it usually disappears before they're born (so they probably won’t come out furry!).
+You’ll be relieved to hear it usually disappears before they're born.

 Mild headaches are common in pregnancy, often caused by hormones or dehydration.